bcw222/chromium-website/site/chromium-os/how-tos-and-troubleshooting/kernel-configuration/index.md

 architecture-specific and board specific.
 Automatic tools split and combine these configs.

-If you want to edit the configuration for a particular board etc. then you need to do something like:
+If you want to edit the configuration for a particular board, then you need to do something like:

 ```none